spriya20/CS307-SP-Ass3/Report.md

 #### Graphs
 ##### Thursday : (8:00 pm to 2:00 am)

 (Note: The time written in the X-axis of the following graphs do not match, due to wrong System Time and Date Settings.
-These observations have been taken in the time interval mentioned above.)
+These observations have been taken in the time interval mentioned above.
+Here, 1:30 am of the System time represents 8:00 pm IST.)

 - students.iitmandi.ac.in